TricolorHen061/bwbdocs/docs/customization.rst

 Using ``/custom_embed``
 ====================

-When you run ``/custom_embed``, you'll be prompted with a popup that has 4 things on it:
+When you run ``/customize_embed``, you'll be prompted with a popup that has 4 things on it:

-Content
+Title
+    What the title of the embed will be
+Embed Description
     What the bot will send when it blocks a message.
 Sometimes, you'll want the bot to change the embed text depending on the situation.
 For this, we use "placeholders".

-    You can use these placeholders, which will be replaced with the actual thing when an embed is sent:
+    You can use the following placeholders:

         ``{username}`` - The author's username